clearroad/clearroad-api/guide/source/includes/_concepts.md

 <div class="full-column"></div>

-> Check the status of a particular message:
+> Check the state of a particular message:

 ```javascript
 // posting a message returns the reference of the message